GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 1. Customize Packages

-    Review and customize all packages `setters.yaml` with the unique configuration of your landing zone.
+    Review and customize all packages' `setters.yaml` with the unique configuration of your landing zone.
+    For example "core-landing-zone" will have the same [setters.yaml](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/setters.yaml) as in the repo in the root of the pkg directory.

 ## <a name='deploy-the-infrastructure-using-gitops'></a>3.
 Deploy the infrastructure using GitOps